-Previously: GH 101 Prerequisite or Parallel: ENG E101
+Previously: GH 101

 A study of the physical and human elements of global geography.
 Regional, cultural and population influences will be explored to give the student a better understanding of different geographical situations found in the world.
 The differences and inter-relationships of the developed and developing nations are probed in the depth necessary to understand present societies.
 Group discussions and audio-visual presentations are used as methods to give the student better insight into the influence of geography.